 I became fire.

-The naga were reduced to cinders, the rock face became molten and baked all that remained of their scale-covered hides.
+The enemy forces were reduced to cinders, the rock face became molten and baked all that remained of their scale-covered hides.
 I heard shouts of agony and cries of horror, but I didn’t hold back.
 The fire grew hotter and burned brighter than I had ever let it do before.
 Here in this cave, I was more powerful than I had ever been .
 I was a vessel of destruction, and I could feel the power ripping me apart at my very core… then… it was all white.